 4. A former military captain in the Philippines died in the sinking of Titanic.

 A former journalist, Butt was a well-known military aide and adviser to US presidents William Howard Taft and Theodore Roosevelt.
 He joined the army who fought during the Spanish-American War.

-In 1912, after a short trip to Europe, Butt embarked Titanic to return to the US.
+In 1912, after a short trip to Europe, Butt embarked on the Titanic to return to the US.
 Sadly, he was one of the victims who perished when the ship sank.
 His body was never recovered.

 Jaz Cola is a cola-flavored drink and just one of the many custom beverages made by Coca-Cola for the Philippine market.
 Originally created for consumers living in the Visayan region, Jaz Cola has reportedly “fueled Visayan pride among its teen consumers.”